 - Playa Cantarriján (naturist)

 The closest beach to the four Capistrano holiday complexes is Burriana Playa.
 This is a lively and wide beach with characteristic fishing boats, plenty of restaurants and a nice boulevard.
 In the afternoon large pans of paella are prepared in the ´chiringuitos´ and sardines are roasted over a charcoal fire.
-Burriana cannot be seen from the centre and can be reached on foot via a steep walkway that runs along the Parrador (Nerja’s listed state hotel).
+Burriana cannot be seen from the center and can be reached on foot via a steep walkway that runs along the Parrador (Nerja’s listed state hotel).
 There is also a lot of water sports on this beach (diving, pedal boats, canoeing, water scooters, etc.).
 Don’t miss it!

 Nature, walks & Los Acantilados National Park

 The nature around Nerja is very suitable for sports & recreation such as horseback riding, mountain biking, Nordic walking, diving, canoeing, fishing, etc. You can also walk/hike in the official nature reserve Parque Natural Los Acantilados near the caves of Maro.
-After a 5 km route into the mountains you can have a picnic here at the picnic spot El Pinarillo.
+After a 5 km route into the mountains, you can have a picnic here at the picnic spot El Pinarillo.
 (Barbecuing and the car are limited only depending on the season.)
 Don’t forget to bring enough water and sunscreen in all seasons …

 Rio Chillar hike & waterfall